open-o/common-tosca-aria/README.md

   including utilities for validation, querying, etc. Note that presenters are
   _wrappers_: the agnostic raw data is always maintained intact, and can always be accessed directly or written back to files.
+* `aria.deployment.template`: Here the topology is normalized into a coherent structure of node templates, requirements, and capabilities.
+Types are inherited and properties are assigned.
+The deployment template is a _new_ structure, which is not mapped to the YAML.
+In fact, it is possible to generate the template programmatically, or from a DSL parser other than TOSCA.
+* `aria.deployment.plan`: The deployment plan is an instantiated deployment templates.
+Node templates turn into node instances (with unique IDs), and requirements are satisfied by matching them to capabilities.
+This is where level 5 validation errors are detected (see above).

 The term "agnostic raw data" (ARD?) appears often in the documentation.
 It denotes data structures comprising _only_ Python dicts, lists, and primitives, such that